 11. Orange

-Like the other fruits on the list, oranges burst with flavor and pack an impressive punch of nutrition from vitamin C, calcium, potassium, fiber, and vitamin A. Many people in the U.S. opt for orange juice versus eating whole oranges.
+Oranges are a low-calorie fruit and pack an impressive punch of nutrition from vitamin C, calcium, potassium, fiber, and vitamin A. Many people in the U.S. opt for orange juice versus eating whole oranges.
 While a cold glass of OJ is refreshing and delicious, eating whole oranges does a better job of helping you to stay full.
 One medium orange has 65 calories and 3 grams of fiber which benefits your blood sugar levels more than orange juice.
+Pair your orange with a source of protein for a satisfying and nutrient dense snack.

 12. Banana

-The average American consumers approximately thirteen pounds of bananas per year!.
+The average American consumes approximately thirteen pounds of bananas per year!
 Despite their popularity, bananas sometimes get a bad rap for their carbohydrate content, causing some to feel they may sabotage their weight loss plans.
 The truth is bananas are loaded with a wide variety of nutrients that can help facilitate healthy weight loss.
 They’re rich sources of phytosterols, carotenoids, and phenolics which are bioactive components that promote good health and disease protection.
 Plus, they have a low to medium Glycemic Index (GI), which can help balance blood sugars and regulate weight by helping curb the appetite.
-Additionally, bananas have fiber, manganese, magnesium, and potassium..
+Additionally, bananas are a rich source of fiber, manganese, magnesium, and potassium..
 One medium banana contains 105 calories and three grams of fiber.
 According to research, unripe bananas are excellent sources of a dietary fiber called resistant starch, which has a promising effect on gut health and weight loss.

 13. Avocado